 Cyanokit is indicated for cyanide poisoning and in this setting, patients will likely be unresponsive or may have difficulty in comprehending counseling information.

 Erythema and Chromaturia

-Cyanokit is an emergency treatment (antidote) used in patients with known or suspected cyanide poisoning.
+Cyanokit is prescription medicine used for the treatment of known or suspected cyanide poisoning.
 Cyanide is a chemical poison.
 Cyanide poisoning can happen from: